Common Wet Scrubber Problems & Step-by-Step Troubleshooting Guide 2026

 Can I perform wet scrubber troubleshooting myself?

-Yes, for the three most common problems: pH probe calibration (15 minutes with buffer solutions and a portable meter), ΔP trend review (open the trend log, check the slope), and spray nozzle pattern check (visual through the access hatch).
+Some external checks can be performed during operation if the site procedure and hazard assessment allow it, including instrument validation, normalized trend review, and safely accessible spray-pattern checks.
+Duration depends on access, calibration method, PPE, isolation, and findings.
 More complex issues — packing replacement, support grid inspection, weld repair — require shutdown preparation, confined-space entry procedures, and in some cases manufacturer support.
 Always follow LOTO procedures and have a second person present during any internal inspection.

 How often should I perform troubleshooting checks?